Commewijne District: Nature and tourism

 The Braamspunt Nature Reserve is located in Commewijne, because it is an important nesting ground for the leatherback sea turtles, and the green sea turtles.

 The former plantation of Frederiksdorp is located near Johan & Margaretha, and has in 2004 been designated at as a monument.

 Transport

-Commewijne used to be isolated from Paramaribo, In 1931, a ferry opened between Meerzorg en Paramaribo, but to improve access to the eastern part of Suriname, the Jules Wijdenbosch Bridge was opened on 20 May 2000 replacing the ferry.
+Commewijne used to be isolated from Paramaribo, In 1931, a ferry opened between Meerzorg and Paramaribo, but to improve access to the eastern part of Suriname, the Jules Wijdenbosch Bridge was opened on 20 May 2000 replacing the ferry.
 The bridge is part of the East-West Link.

 In 2020, plans were announced to build a bridge between Laarwijk and Domburg in order to develop the area, and relieve traffic congestion between Wanica and Commewijne.

 Economy

 The economy is still largely built around agriculture, and the industry in the district are mainly related to agriculture as well.
 The closure of the sugarcane factory Mariënburg in 1986 caused a regional decline.
 Meerzorg is becoming a centre for trade.
 Companies and banks have started to open offices or moved to the town.